 3) Increases hold breath duration by 150% / 160% / 175% / 200% / 300%.

-This is the only component of the implant that improves with upgrades, but the bonus to hold breath duration is huge even at Rank 1, improving it from ~4 seconds to ~9 seconds.
+This is the only component of the implant that improves with upgrades, but the bonus to Hold Breath duration is huge even at Rank 1.
 It’s totally possible for high-level snipers to play without this implant, but it can be very helpful to casual snipers and beginners.

 Higher ranks of the implant can be great when it is possible to chain several shots together while using Semi Auto sniper rifle, or a Bolt Action rifle with Straight Pull Bolt attachment.

-This common implant is available to all characters from the start.
-It can be used by MAXes.
+This implant is available to all characters from the start.
+Can be used by MAXes.

 This is great for new players that tend to die in bad spots, and accept revives without regard for consequences.
 It also can be useful in organized squadplay in point hold scenarios.

-Tip: before accepting a revive, you can use Toggle HUD key (default “Ctrl + F10”) to see your corpse from above and jugde if it is safe to accept the revive.
+Tip: before accepting a revive, you can use Toggle HUD key (default “Ctrl + F10”) to see your corpse from above and judge if it is safe to accept the revive.